Getting started

 Or to check the formatting without writing changes, run:

-The linting and formatting for the backend is handled using pre-commit below.
+The linting and formatting for the backend is handled using prek below.

 Pre-commit hooks

-Pre-commit is already installed as a development dependency, but you also need to enable it:
+prek is already installed as a development dependency (via uv sync --group dev), but you also need to enable it:

 Tip

 As a convenience, many developers install linting and formatting plugins in their code editor (IDE).
-Installing ESLint, Prettier, Black, and Flake8 plugins in your editor will catch most (but not all) code-quality checks.
+Installing ESLint, Prettier, and Ruff plugins in your editor will catch most (but not all) code-quality checks.

 Tip

-Pre-commit can have issues running from alternative Git clients like GitUp.
-If you encounter problems while committing changes, run pre-commit uninstall to disable pre-commit.
+prek can have issues running from alternative Git clients like GitUp.
+If you encounter problems while committing changes, run prek uninstall to disable hooks.

 Warning

-If you do not use any linting tools, your code is likely fail our server-side checks and you will need to update the PR in order to get it merged.
+If you do not use prek or other linting tools, your code will likely fail our server-side checks and you will need to update the PR in order to get it merged.

 Design system